Hornblower Sightseeing Cruises: Everything You Need to Know

 Sightseeing in NYC

-If you’re seeing New York for the first time, then you’ll want to check out the International Sightseeing Cruise.
+If you’re seeing New York for the first time, then you’ll want to check out the See NYC Sightseeing Cruise.
 It’s a one-hour guided tour of New York Harbor, and a great way to get introduced to the city.
 In the heart of NYC, Hornblower cruises are conveniently located near almost everything the city has to offer.
 After you’re finished cruising, you disembark only a short distance from some of New York’s best attractions, like the Metropolitan Museum of Art, Central Park and The Guggenheim.

 Hornblower Cruises Entertainment & Party Cruises